Sleep problems are common in the second half of a baby's first year. Some babies

 should pass pretty quickly.

-may prompt your baby to wake each night for this attention.
+little one to wake regularly for this attention.

-It can be difficult to respond to your baby's needs with the right balance of concern
+It can be hard to respond to your baby's needs with the right balance of concern

-and consistency, but remember: This is the time to set the stage for future restful
+and consistency.
+But this is the time to set the stage for future restful nights for

 If you have questions about your baby's sleep, talk with your doctor.